JJUA55109U Drafting and Negotiating International Contracts

 The course will combine interactive lectures, including one by a practitioner guest speaker, with individual and group discussions as well as exercises of contract drafting and negotiation.

 Knowledge: understand and explain contractual terms and concepts as well as contract clauses, their function and how they interact with one another as well as with the applicable law

 Skills: identify the law applying to the contract, identify important contract clauses and gaps/missing links in a contract, doing legal research in order to identify and find the relevant legal sources allowing to answer questions about a contract, assess one’s legal position as well as the other party’s, understand the other party’s motives and arguments, formulate one’s arguments to the other party in an appropriate manner, critically assess the other party’s proposals

 Competences: draft, analyze, review and negotiate international contracts.

-- Joseph Lookofsky and Ketilbjørn Hertz, EU-PIL – European Union Private International Law in Contract and Tort, 2nd ed., Djøf Publishing, Copenhagen, 2015, Chapter 3, p.
-71-110 = 39 pages.
+- Joseph Lookofsky and Ketilbjørn Hertz, EU PIL - European Union Private International Law in Contract and Tort, Djøf Publishing, Copenhagen

-- Roger Fisher, William Ury, Bruce Patton, Getting to Yes: Negotiating an Agreement without giving in, RH Business Books, London, 2012, chapters I to III (145 pages).
+- Roger Fisher, William Ury and Bruce Patton, Getting to Yes – Negotiating an Agreement without Giving In, Random House Business Books, London

 - Apply legal methodology to identify and analyze complex legal issues